-Bramid Limited offers qualified companies access to the first link in the supply chain by facilitating the purchase of inventory, whether it’s finished goods or raw materials.
-After performing a comprehensive credit analysis and qualifying the client for a facility, we receive instructions to pay suppliers on the client’s behalf.
-Once we pay the suppliers, the goods are shipped without Bramid being involved in the ownership, quality, or quantity of the purchased goods.
-We then create a receivable through a bill of exchange that stipulates the balance and maturity date, thus extending supplier terms or trade payables to a more comfortable timeframe.
+Bramid Limited offers qualified companies access to financing by facilitating the purchase of inventory, whether it’s finished goods or raw materials and making working capital available.
+After performing a comprehensive credit analysis and qualifying the client for a facility, we receive instructions to pay the client or their suppliers on their behalf.
+Once we have advanced money, we create a receivable through a bill of exchange that stipulates the balance and maturity date, thus extending finance terms.
 This allows our clients to procure, manufacture, and sell inventory, and, most importantly, collect payments due—all without having used any indispensable working capital.